Detailed Explanation of Component Decorator Identifiers

 resource: string;

-// The x property appears before the testposition property
+// Property 'x' appears before 'testposition' property

 @property({ type: String })